adamldavis/learning-groovy/README.md

 ## Acknowledgments

-In my haste to acknowledge some of the talented developers behind some Groovy-related open-source projects, I made some mistakes and missed some people for which I'm sorry.

-The actual creator of Spock is [Peter Niederwieser](https://github.com/pniederw).
+The creator of Spock is [Peter Niederwieser](https://github.com/pniederw).

 The lead of Ratpack is [Luke Daley](https://github.com/alkemist).